aiqc/AIQC/docs/community.rst

   + Also check out the `Compatibility Matrix <https://aiqc.readthedocs.io/en/latest/mission.html>`__, to help you find a focus area.

+  + We can design a *sprint* for you that represents a meaningful contribution to the project.
+This is not limited to software engineering.
+For example, it could be something like graphic design, blog-writing, or grant-writing.
+As described in the *Governance* section, completing a *sprint* is how you join the Core Team.

 - Take a look at the `Pull Request Template <https://github.com/aiqc/aiqc/blob/main/.github/pull_request_template.md>`__.

   + This document provides a PR checklist and shows how to run the tests.